Register a death

 • NHS Medical Card

-• Form 9 (Green Form) – This is needed for funeral arrangements and should be passed to your funeral director
+• Form 9 (Green Form) – for the funeral director

 For more information you can watch our short video explaining the service, or visit the GOV.UK Tell Us Once web page.